balvig/connections/README.md

     user.unfollow(other_user) # Removes 'Follow' connection between user -> other_user
-    user.toggle_follow(other_user) # Toggles the connection on/off (useful for toggle buttons) user.follows?(other_user) # Returns true if the user if following other_user user.followings(:user) # Returns a list of all the users the user is following other_user.followers(:user) #Returns a list of all the user's followers
+    user.toggle_follow(other_user) # Toggles the connection on/off (useful for toggle buttons) user.follows?(other_user) # Returns true if the user if following other_user user.following(:user) # Returns a list of all the users the user is following other_user.followers(:user) #Returns a list of all the user's followers

     # Like